-On the Redirect To column, you’ll have a drop-down menu with some options.
-If you choose the custom option, you’ll need to enter the new page or post URL address including the website name.
+You’ll have a drop-down menu with some options on the Redirect To column.
+If you choose the custom option, you’ll need to enter the new page or post the URL address, including the website name.

-This option is great if you want to redirect a page to a completely different website.
+This option is excellent for redirecting a page to a completely different website.

-If you chose a different option from the menu like ‘Post’, ‘Page’ or ‘Template’, choose the desired destination without entering the URL address.
+If you choose a different menu option like ‘Post,’ ‘Page,’ or ‘Template,’ choose the desired destination without entering the URL address.

-After you set up the 301 redirect rule, click on the Save button on the right.
+After setting up the 301 redirect rule, click on the Save button on the right.

 Step #3: Test the redirect rule

-After we set it up, we shall test, and make sure that the redirect is working.
-Open the old URL that doesn’t exist anymore and if done right, we will be redirected to the new URL that we entered.
+After we set it up, we shall test and ensure that the Redirect is working.
+Open the old URL that doesn’t exist anymore, and if done right, we will be redirected to the new URL that we entered.

-If you’ve been redirected to the new URL, you did it right, it’s working, you’re keeping the visitors in your website and Googles’ bots happy.
+If you’ve been redirected to the new URL, you did it right.
+It’s working.
+You’re keeping the visitors to your website and Googles’ bots happy.